dssharma345/datahub-learn/network-documentation/avalanche/tutorials/platform-overview/add-a-validator.md

 }
 ```

-We can check the transaction’s status by calling [`platform.getTxStatus`](https://avalanche.gitbook.io/avalanche/build/apis/platform-chain-p-chain-api#platform-gettxstatus):
+We can check the status of the transaction by calling [`platform.getTxStatus`](https://avalanche.gitbook.io/avalanche/build/apis/platform-chain-p-chain-api#platform-gettxstatus):

 ```cpp
 curl -X POST --data '{